rochakgupta/nextjs-blog/README.md

 ### Current Undertakings

 The basic design is pretty similar to the NextJS blog example.
 I am changing it a bit to add more sections.
-Once that is done, I will work on dark theme support and persistence to store reader's preferences and the suggestions they submit via forms.
+Once that is done, I will work on dark theme support and persistence to store reader's preferences.
 You might think that all of this is a bit overkill for a static blog, but I want this to be my little experiment where I can let my imagination run wild.